bluelotus03/axe-hacks-2022/content/_index.md

 banner:
-  title : "Grab your axe and hack away to find that golden idea!" image : "images/cover-photo.png" content : "Axe Hacks is a hybrid hackathon for UNC Charlotte students who identify as female or non-binary, focused on a fun, beginner-friendly experience with low-code/no-code projects March 25th - 27th.
-Stay tuned for our full schedule!"
+  title : "Grab your axe and hack away to find that golden idea!" image : "images/cover-photo.png" content : "Axe Hacks is a hybrid hackathon for UNC Charlotte students who identify as female or non-binary, focused on a fun, beginner-friendly experience with low-code/no-code projects.
+Join us March 25th - 27th, and stay tuned for our full schedule!"
   # button:
   #   enable : true
   #   label : "Learn More"